rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

   kubectl logs rabbitmq-cluster-operator-767c4c7575-6bvmp  -n rabbitmq-system >  rabbitmq-cluster-operator.log
   ```

-* If the issue is related to specific functionalities of the Messaging topology operator or Standby Operator, the same info are needed for these two operators too.
+* To get the status, description, and definition file for the deployed Messaging Topology Operator or Standby Replication Operator, information about the replicaset and the pods running inside the `rabbitmq-system` namespace, and to review the logs for the Messaging Topology Operator or Standby Replication Operator pods, run the following commands.
   ```
   kubectl describe rs messaging-topology-operator-678ff579dd -n rabbitmq-system kubectl describe deployment messaging-topology-operator -n rabbitmq-system